anubav/lproof/README.md

 # `lproof` Extension for Quarto

-This extension provides support for HTML and LaTeX rendering of object-language proofs (lproofs) in quarto markdown.
+`lproof` provides support for HTML and LaTeX rendering of object-language proofs in quarto markdown.

 ## Installation